lilliputten/lilliputten.github.io-v2/public/site/Projects.md

 ## Selected projects

-Currently I work as a frontend developer in a division of the Moscow-based company "Kraftway" (NKB "NIR").
+Currently I work as a frontend developer for a Russia-based company "STEOR".

 Below are a few of current or finished projects.